Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/03-Configuration/V. Windows-Deployment-Services.md

 After image deployment:

 - The Windows 11 clients booted successfully into the Windows 11 environment
-- I joined both machines to the domain: `corp.local`
+- I joined both machines to the domain: `hughdomain.local`
 - Verified connectivity and domain group policy application

 📸 **Client Machine Joined to Domain**